dylanvu/MELTGithubWorkshop/README.md

     Depending on what branch you are on, you have to push to that branch.
 So if you were editing on mybranchnamehere: `git push origin mybranchnamehere`

     If you are on main: `git push origin main`
 4. Merging with main (assuming you are a collaborator.
-If you are not, you have to submit a pull request)
+If you are not, you have to submit a pull request on the website and get it approved by the owner)

     First, update your own branch by adding, committing, and pushing to your branch